 The data presented above suggest that imprint quality rose steadily across the first half of the eighteenth century in all three major publishing cities.
 In the last quarter of the century, however, the imprint quality within the Dublin reprint trade began to fall rapidly.
 This decline in quality within Dublin reprints may well have been encouraged by London’s increased presence in the reprint trade following the Donaldson v.
 Beckett ruling.
 As more high-quality London editions entered the 1774 reprint trade, Dublin printers may well have pivoted to take on more control of the lower-quality stanchion within the reprint market.
 In this way, the Donaldson v.
 Beckett decision may be seen as a force that encouraged further market specialization in the eighteenth-century reprint trade.

-In addition to printing fewer images and creating weaker imprints than elite London printers, early eighteenth-century printers in both Edinbugh and Dublin also tended to squeeze more words onto the printed page.
-Analyzing the full run of publications within each major publishing city shows a much higher average word density among Dublin and Edinburgh publications than more settled London publications:
+In addition to printing fewer images and creating weaker imprints than elite London printers, early eighteenth-century printers in Dublin also tended to squeeze more words onto the printed page.
+Analyzing the full run of publications within each major publishing city shows a much higher average word density among Dublin publications than more settled London publications:

 The figure above helps substantiate the claims of scholars such as Michael F. Suarez and James Raven, who have argued that Dublin printers tended to publish more crowded pages than London publishers.
-The figure also demonstrates that words per page ratios fell dramatically over the course of the eighteenth century.
+The figure also suggests that words per page ratios fell steadily over the mid-century period, at least in London and Edinburgh.
 Much like the trend in ink to page ratios, the steady decrease within word density helps show that as consumers grew more affluent, they demanded more luxurious editions that could afford greater allocations of whitespace.
-Dublin and Edinburgh book markets were evidently more affected by these changing market demands, as their printing output changed far more swiftly than did that of London.
-Even by the end of the century, however, both Dublin and Edinburgh continued to publish works with higher words per page ratios than London editions, indicating both cities were publishing lower quality editions than London print houses.
+Dublin book markets were evidently more affected by these changing market demands, as their printing output changed far more swiftly than did that of London.
+Even by the end of the century, however, Dublin continued to publish works with higher words per page ratios than London editions, indicating Dublin printers were publishing lower quality editions than London print houses.

 Curiously, all three major publishing cities witnessed a rise in duodecimo reprints across the century.
 In the final quarter of the century, however, the Edinburgh and Dublin trades began to specialize, with Edinburgh taking control of more of the quarto market and Dublin taking control of more of the duodecimo reprint market.
 Much as Dublin and London assumed greater respective control of the higher and lower quality stanchions of the reprint trade in the last quarter of the century, Dublin and Edinburgh began to take greater control of different sized formats after the midcentury period.